 I had a repetitive compulsion problem where I kept gravitating towards emotionally unavailable men.
 They were either not interested and I kept pursuing them despite their lack of interest, or they were interested but only in something casual.
 They would not be able or willing to commit to something more serious.
 I realized after some time that these men subconsciously reminded me of my dad in one way or another.
 The pattern repeated itself several times until I started noticing it and realized I must be making it happen.
 I’m attracting these types of men for some reason.
 Like a magnet, I would pick the unavailable ones and get caught up with them for a few months before I realized what was happening and put a stop to it.

 I felt like I had a broken guy-radar or filter.
 I would head straight for the men who were not interested or available.
 To me, they look attractive.
 I think what they must look like to me is familiar and normal.
-I would go for them because they feel normal, but then I would realize that normal doesn’t mean healthy for me.
+I would pursue them because they feel normal, but then I would realize that normal doesn’t mean healthy for me.
 “Normal” was equivalent to “dysfunctional” for me because that’s the environment I grew up in.
-The ones who are emotionally healthy and available would look too boring for me and I wouldn’t go for them.
-I didn’t have a model for an available and vulnerable father and husband growing up so it felt foreign and unfamiliar when I did encounter it.
+The ones who are emotionally healthy and available would look too boring for me.
+I wouldn’t give them a chance.
+I didn’t have a model for an available and vulnerable father and husband growing up, so it felt foreign and unfamiliar when I did encounter it.
 I tried many times to change my skewed preferences, but I realize it’s not that easy.
 I felt like I was stuck in a square box with tall rigid walls.
-The walls were really difficult to scale.
-I also felt like I was glued to railroad tracks that kept leading me to this problem and it was a herculean effort to get off the “bad” tracks.
+The walls were difficult to scale.
+I also felt like I was glued to railroad tracks that kept leading me to this problem and it was a herculean effort to get off the destructive tracks.

-I wondered about this for a long time, having many conversations with my girlfriends about dates that went nowhere or never got serious.
+I wondered about this for a long time, having many conversations with girlfriends about dates that went nowhere.
 I was resolved to break this habit.
 I wanted to get out of the rigid square box, get off the railroad tracks.
 Then a big realization hit me one day: I’m the emotionally unavailable one.
 I’m the one who keeps people at arm’s length and puts up walls.
 I’m the one who holds up a shield and sword in relationships.
 I’m the one choosing unsuitable men.
 I’m the one who is reluctant to rely on others and afraid of being let down.
 I’m the one who doesn’t let things get too serious, who starts wondering if someone else better is out there instead of committing.
 I’m the one who gets nervous when the other expresses big needs that I’m afraid I can’t meet.
 I’m the one who can’t deal with ambiguity in relationships.
-I’m the one who is avoiding intimacy and closeness.
+It is me who is avoiding intimacy and closeness.

 It wasn’t easy or pretty, but very necessary.
 I needed to be clear with myself about my patterns.
 Only then could I focus on the root of my issue and start to address why I felt the way that I did.
 I realized I had a lot of things I needed to work out within myself to improve the quality of my life for myself, my family, and my dating life.
 I knew these things would take time, but I was fine with that because I knew it would be worth it.
 I had already seen improvements in my other relationships which resulted from the therapy work I put in and knew that putting the same amount of energy into my relationships would solve some of my problems.